gravitational/teleport/rfd/0144-client-tools-updates.md

 ##### Cluster configuration

+Enrollment of clients in automatic updates will be enforced at the cluster level.

 The `cluster_maintenance_config` resource will be updated to allow cluster administrators to turn client tools automatic updates `on` (default) or `off`.
-A `autoupdate_version` resource will be added to allow cluster administrators to control the version of tools pushed to clients.
+A `autoupdate_version` resource will be added to allow cluster administrators to manage the version of tools pushed to clients.

 > [!NOTE]
 > While Cloud customers will be able to use `cluster_maintenance_config` to
-> turn client tools automatic updates `off` to self-manage updates, they will
+> turn client tools automatic updates `off` and self-manage updates, they will
 > not be able to control the version of client tools in `autoupdate_verson`.
 > That will continue to be managed by the Teleport Cloud team.